 How to remove the Google Search bar by rooting your Android device

 Have you removed Google Search from your home screen?
-Did the process cause problems on your Nexus, or was it smooth on your Samsung?
+Did the process cause problems on your Nexus, or perhaps was it smooth on your Samsung?
 Share your experience in the comments!